roaked/roaked.github.io/content/docs/1design/3pmec/_index.md

 #### 1.4.2.
 Project Constraints

-- The decision was made to design a bridge crane for an enclosed environment.
+- The decision was made to design a bridge crane for an enclosed / indoors environment.

 ### 1.5.
 Standards, Codes, and Regulations

-In the completion of this work, the FEM Standards (European Federation of Materials Handling), particularly Chapter II, and Eurocode 3 were utilized.
-The FEM standards address specific issues related to structures and handling equipment, including cases such as bridge cranes and gantry cranes.
+In the completion of this work, the [FEM Standards (European Federation of Materials Handling)](https://www.fem-eur.com/), particularly Chapter II, and [Eurocode 3](http://eurocodes.jrc.ec.europa.eu/EN-Eurocodes/eurocode-3-design-steel-structures) were utilized.
+The [FEM standards](https://www.fem-eur.com/) address specific issues related to structures and handling equipment, including cases such as bridge cranes and gantry cranes.

 ### 1.6.
 Approach